Every brother is a gift given by God to the brotherhood.

 “The Friars are to accept one another just as they are and as equals, so that the whole fraternity may become a privileged place of meeting with God.”
 (GC 40)

-Presently, there are four fraternities in the Custody where we live out our fraternal life together: Stratford (London), Woodford Green (London), Glasgow , and Clevedon (Somerset).
+Presently, there are five fraternities in the Custody where we live out our fraternal life together: Stratford (London), Woodford Green (London), Glasgow , Clevedon (Somerset) and Birmingham.